Pholcus phalangioides: Bite

 It is a common misconception that P. phalangioides is incapable of biting humans due to an inability of their fangs to penetrate the human epidermis.
 These spiders can bite humans since their fangs are roughly 0.25 mm long, while the thickness of the human epidermis is less, around 0.1 mm thick; however, there are hardly any reports on bites.

 Venom

 Although these spiders are capable of hunting and killing some of the most venomous spiders in the world such as the redback spider, they are not dangerous to humans.
 According to researchers Greta Binford and Pamela Zobel-Thropp, the effects of P. phalangioides venom on humans and other mammals are negligible.
-In humans, the skull spider bite simply results in a mild stinging sensation that has no long-term health consequences.
+In humans, the P. phalangioides bite simply results in a mild stinging sensation that has no long-term health consequences.
 A recent study has even shown that Pholcidae venom has a relatively weak effect, even on insects.